VideoBrandStory/academic-kickstart-christopherodom/content/talk/odom-sd-2007/index.md

   region:
   postcode:
   country:
+summary:
-summary: "Arguably, the most buzzed about “truly independent” Black Film of 2007, The 23rd Psalm, lived up to it’s hype at its first public screening by winning three awards, including the San Diego Black Film Festival’s highest honor, at its freshmen entrée into the festival circuit:
+abstract: "Arguably, the most buzzed about “truly independent” Black Film of 2007, The 23rd Psalm, lived up to it’s hype at its first public screening by winning three awards, including the San Diego Black Film Festival’s highest honor, at its freshmen entrée into the festival circuit:

 Winner, Best Film, Director Christopher C. Odom, The 23rd Psalm